 2. Adrenal Fatigue or Chronic Fatigue Syndrome

-Adrenal fatigue is believed to affect up to 80 percent of adults worldwide and is caused by a hormonal imbalance, similar to a how thyroid disease develops.
-(3) Your adrenal glands are extremely important endocrine glands which release more than 50 different hormones, including the energy-regulating hormones cortisol and adrenaline.
+Adrenal fatigue is believed to affect most adults worldwide at one point or another and is caused by a hormonal imbalance, similar to a how thyroid disease develops.
+Your adrenal glands are extremely important endocrine glands that release more than 50 different hormones, including the energy-regulating hormones cortisol and adrenaline.

-Chronic fatigue syndrome causes similar symptoms to adrenal fatigue and is believed to effect up to 1 million people in the U.S. each year.
-Women are four times as likely to have chronic fatigue syndrome. especially those in their 40s or 50s, which is the age group that’s most impacted.
+Chronic fatigue syndrome causes similar symptoms to adrenal fatigue and is believed to affect up to 2.5 million people in the U.S. each year.
+Women are four times as likely to have chronic fatigue syndrome, especially those in their 40s or 50s, which is the age group that’s most impacted.

 Symptoms of chronic fatigue syndrome and adrenal fatigue syndrome are similar and include: